vmathew/vmathew.github.io/_posts/2025-11-02-ai-governance-is-the-new-cloud-security.md

 Today, the challenge is different.
 We’re no longer just managing systems, we’re managing intelligence.

-Large language models and generative AI systems can analyze, summarize, and create information faster than any team could.
+Large language models and generative AI systems can analyze, summarize, and create information faster than humans ever could.
 But they can also make confident mistakes, reveal sensitive information, or amplify bias.
 That changes how we think about risk.

-AI is not just another workload.
+AI isn’t just another workload.
-It’s a decision engine that learns from your data — and sometimes imagines things that aren’t there.
+It’s a decision engine that learns from your data and sometimes imagines things that aren’t really there, a behavior often called hallucinating.
 That means the old ways of thinking about security no longer fit.

 ---